USD/IQD rate softens in Baghdad, Erbil - Shafaq News

 USD/IQD rate softens in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) declined in the markets of Baghdad and Erbil today, Thursday.

-Shafaq News Agency correspondent said that al-Kifah and al-Harithiya Central Exchanges are trading the USD at a rate of 153,350 IQD to 100, 850 IQD below yesterday's opening rate.
+Shafaq News Agency correspondent said that al-Kifah and al-Harithiya Central Exchanges are trading the USD at a rate of 151900 IQD to 100.